saa-ts-dacs/dacs/part_I/chapter_2/3_title.md

 Short, Harrison, and Symmes families papers

 **2.3.14** If responsibility for the creation of the materials is dispersed among more than three families, record only the name of the family whose material predominates.
-If no one family’s material predominates, choose the name considered most appropriate.
+If no one family's material predominates, choose the name considered most appropriate.

 Young family papers